Five things you need to know about stress and anxiety

 "Any junior doctor working in casualty will tell you that every day at least 2 or 3 patients, of all ages, come in, usually thinking they are having a heart attack.
 Examination and investigations are normal and a panic attack is often diagnosed which can be a great relief in itself, and appropriate therapy is recommended to prevent a recurrence.

 Some degree of anxiety is an everyday experience for most of us and usually a brief reaction to surprises and stresses.
 More intense anxiety comes in the form of panic attacks.
-Sudden overwhelming anxiety episodes are also common, and can be very frightening.
+Sudden overwhelming anxiety episodes (anxiety attacks) are also common, and can be very frightening.

 The good news is they are treatable.
 The worst thing to do is suffer in silence.
 Tell your GP.
 Treatment is hardly ever medication.
 It is usually cognitive behavioural therapy which is quick, effective and such a relief."